jrnold/jrnold.me/stories/research.md

 ## Pricing the Costly Lottery:

 **Financial Market Reactions to Battlefield Events in the American Civil War**

-What role does combat play in resolving the disagreement that initiated war?
-Bargaining theories of war propose two mechanisms, the destruction of capabilities and the revelation of private information.
-These mechanisms are difficult to analyze quantitatively because the mechanisms are observationally equivalent, the participants' expectations are unobservable, and there is a lack of data on battles.
-With new methods and new data on the American Civil War, I address these challenges.
-I estimate the information revealed by combat with a model of Bayesian learning.
-I use prices of Union and Cnnnonfederate currencies to measure public expectations of war duration and outcome.
-Data on battlefield events come from detailed data on the outcomes and casualties of the battles of the American Civil War.
-The results suggest that battle outcomes rather than casualties or information revelation had the largest influence on the expected duration of the American Civil War.
+This paper estimates the effects of major battles in the American Civil War on the price of Union bonds.
+Bond prices are a function of expected future cash flows, and war results can have a large influence on the the expectation of the timely payment of those cash flows.
+Thus, bond prices provide a method to assess the effects of war events on the expected war result.
+This allows for understanding how events within war influenced the expected war result.
+Assessing the importance of war events on war termination provides another method for researchers to ``open up the black box of war''.
+In this application, initial results suggest that for the Union bonds considered, the average Confederate victory decreased the price by 3.3% Union victory increased it by 1%.

 - [current version](https://s3.amazonaws.com/docs.jrnold.me/Pricing_the_Costly_Lottery_v_1_4.pdf), v 1.4, September 29, 2013.
 - [MPSA 2013 Presentation slides](https://s3.amazonaws.com/docs.jrnold.me/Jrnold_Pricing_Costly_Lottery_20130412.pdf), April 12, 2013